-Of all the various species of complication to be found in a mechanical watch, the chronograph is definitely one of the most useful.
+Of all the various species of complication to be found on luxury watches, the chronograph is definitely one of the most useful.
 Beyond their practicality, mechanical chronograph watches are also among the most desirable.
-A modern Rolex Daytona sells for roughly twice its brand-new retail price on the secondary market – simply due to the insane level of desirability of the piece.
+A modern Rolex Daytona sells for roughly three times its brand-new retail price on the secondary market – simply due to the insane level of desirability of the piece.
 Additionally, certain rare vintage chronograph watches like the Rolex “Paul Newman” Daytona can be worth well over six-figures.
+So, what is a chronograph watch?

 It is a feature that has been around for over a hundred years, first in pocket watches and later, with much of the early development pioneered by Breitling, on wristwatches.
 Today, practically every brand has at least one chronograph in its arsenal, and the function has evolved over the years into several different types.